JhoieO25/ubereats-web-qa-testing/README.md

 ## 11. Key Learning & Impact

-Through this project, the following skills and insights were developed:
+Through this project, I have developed the following skills and knowledge on:

 - Writing formal BRD, User stories & Acceptance criteria, Test plans and Test scenario docs.
 - Designing structured functional test cases for a live application